 But in 1965 things changed dramatically.
 Leo sold Fender to CBS and the consensus is that this is when the quality of Fender guitars started to go downhill.
 Nowadays, the pre-CBS era guitars are much more highly regarded, sought after, and expensive.
 The most notable positive change, however, is that in 1967 the Telecaster pickup controls moved to the configuration we use now, bridge, bridge/neck, neck.

 by Josh Clarke

-Since the middle of last century, rock and Telecasters have gone together like bacon and eggs.
+Rock and Telecasters have gone together like bacon and eggs.
 ‘The Boss’ himself Bruce Springsteen isn’t caught dead without a beautiful Telecaster Standard strapped around his neck.
-This guitar is the first from Fender and has endured every stylistic change in rock, from the ’50s to today.
+The first from Fender and has endured every stylistic change in rock, from the ’50s to today.
 It was the model that birthed the company and would go onto influence the design for the Precision Bass and the Stratocaster.

 Other notable players of this model include Jeff Buckley and John Mayer who both took the Standard into the singer-songwriter realm.
 Similarly, legends like Keith Richards and Jimmy Page have famously sported the Standard from the ’60s onwards.

 Above all, the Telecaster Standard is the everyman’s Tele.
 It covers a lot of ground due to its classic tone and versatility within the expanse of the rock genre.